BEGINNERS GUIDE TO BOWFISHING

 Bowfishing for BowFin

-Bowfin make another good target for bowfishing because they regularly frequent shallower waters
+Bowfin make another good target for bowfishing because they regularly frequent shallower waters making

-land, and on the water on a boat.
+the water on a boat.

 What Do I Need To Do To Start Bowfishing?

-As you familiarize yourself with the sport of bowfishing, you will probably limit out by cathing your limits
+As you familiarize yourself with the sport of bowfishing, you will probably limit out by cathing your limits on a

-game.
-Some of the fish species, like carp, that you may target are considered to be a trash fish, but you
+the fish species, like carp, that you may target are considered to be a trash fish, but you should give it a try.

-should give it a try.
-It’s definitely not for me, but some people really spend the time to cook any type of
+It’s definitely not for me, but some people really spend the time to cook any type of fish or game right, and

-fish or game right, and end up enjoying the taste of some fish that others just don’t enjoy.
-Give it a fair
+end up enjoying the taste of some fish that others just don’t enjoy.
+Give it a fair try.

 Try several recipes and methods before deciding for yourself whether a fish is good or bad.
-Most of the
+Most of the fish

-people have to deal with the mess.
-Before doing any of these, please verify the specific regulations in
+to deal with the mess.
+Before doing any of these, please verify the specific regulations in your area to ensure

-your area to ensure that any given method is ok to do.
-You don’t want to lose your right to fish for a
+that any given method is ok to do.
+You don’t want to lose your right to fish for a period of time because you

-period of time because you made a mistake and did something that is not allowed.
+made a mistake and did something that is not allowed.

 A list of things that you can do with any fish that you don’t like to eat is shown below: